rgambord/c99-doc/doc/sections/7/6/4/4/index.rst

 .. _9899_7.6.4.4p2:

+.. container:: snum

+   :ref:`2 <9899_7.6.4.4p2>`

-:ref:`2 <9899_7.6.4.4p2>` The feupdateenv function attempts to save the currently raised floating-point exceptions in its automatic storage, install the floating-point environment represented by the object pointed to by envp, and then raise the saved floating-point exceptions.
+The feupdateenv function attempts to save the currently raised floating-point exceptions in its automatic storage, install the floating-point environment represented by the object pointed to by envp, and then raise the saved floating-point exceptions.
 The argument envp shall point to an object set by a call to feholdexcept or fegetenv, or equal a floating-point environment macro.

 .. rubric:: Returns

 .. _9899_7.6.4.4p3:

+.. container:: snum

+   :ref:`3 <9899_7.6.4.4p3>`

-:ref:`3 <9899_7.6.4.4p3>` The feupdateenv function returns zero if all the actions were successfully carried out.
+The feupdateenv function returns zero if all the actions were successfully carried out.
 Otherwise, it returns a nonzero value.

 .. _9899_7.6.4.4p4:

+.. container:: snum

+   :ref:`4 <9899_7.6.4.4p4>`

-:ref:`4 <9899_7.6.4.4p4>` EXAMPLE Hide spurious underflow floating-point exceptions:
+EXAMPLE Hide spurious underflow floating-point exceptions:

 ::